Providers

 Quick start

-1. Install LM Studio (desktop) or llmster (headless), then start the local server:
+Install LM Studio (desktop) or llmster (headless), then start the server:

 lms daemon up

-If you are using the app, make sure you have JIT enabled for a smooth experience.
-Learn more in the LM Studio JIT and TTL guide.
+If using the desktop app, enable JIT for smooth model loading; see the LM Studio JIT and TTL guide.

 export LM_API_TOKEN="your-lm-studio-api-token"